John-engineering/MonkeyShakespeareSim/README.md

 Python script using NumPy that generates millions of letters per second and compares them against a copy of the complete works of shakespeare and reports back findings including how many characters were processed.

-IF YOU WISH TO SHARE YOUR RESULTS, RUN MONKEY_SHAKESPEARE_DB.PY, AS THSI VERSION SENDS RESULTS TO A DATABASE FOR RESEARCH

 INSTALLATION GUIDE: